AndreasPK/AndreasPK.github.io/apkblog/posts/2026-01-04-Counting with Word64.markdown

 categories: Trivia
 ---

+Every once in a while I've witnessed someone worrying about a counter overflowing.
+While those bugs do certainly happen.
+With things that are counted one at a time on hardware this is basically impossible.

-Thesis: If you increment one at a time, on hardware, a Word64 is basically an infinity.
+# Thesis: If you increment one at a time, on hardware, a Word64 is basically infinite.

+From an engineering point of view if the hardware is guaranteed to die or your program to terminate before you exceed 2^64 you can treat a 64bit Words as infinite.
+Which is terribly convenient.

+It's hard to grasp how much leeway that actually gives us.
+So here are some examples.

 # How long can you count?